-Women, minorities, and individuals from low income families are as underrepresented among star inventors as they are among inventors as a whole.
+Women, minorities, and individuals from low income families are as under-represented among star inventors as they are among inventors as a whole.
 Given our finding that innovation ability does not vary substantially across these groups, this result implies there are many "lost Einsteins" - people who would have had high-impact inventions had they become inventors - among the under-represented groups.

 These findings suggest that changes in financial incentives (e.g., by reducing tax rates) have limited scope to increase innovation, for two reasons.
 First, changes in incentives affect only the small subset of individuals who have exposure to innovation.
-There are many "lost Einsteins" - people who would have had highly impactful inventions had they been exposed to careers in innovation as children.

 Second, such policies are unlikely to influence the decisions of star inventors who matter most for economic growth.
 Star inventors - who typically earn more than \$1 million per year - would presumably be happy to work in their field even if they earned say \$950,000 instead of \$1 million per year.3 We caution, however, that these predictions remain to be tested empirically and that taxes could potentially affect economic growth through other channels, for instance by changing the behavior of firms or other workers.